Boom XB-1: Development

-The original design was unveiled at Centennial Airport in Dove Valley, near Denver, Colorado, on November 15, 2016, and it was initially intended to make its first subsonic flight in late 2017, powered by General Electric CJ610 (civilian version of GE's J85) turbojet engines, with subsequent supersonic flight test planned elsewhere.
+The original design was unveiled at Centennial Airport in Dove Valley, near Denver, Colorado, on November 15, 2016, and it was initially intended to make its first subsonic flight in late 2017, powered by General Electric CJ610 turbojet engines, with subsequent supersonic flight test planned elsewhere.

 By April 2017, sufficient financing had been secured to build and fly it.
 Its preliminary design review was completed by June 2017, with a switch of engine to the GE J85 to take advantage of its extra thrust.
 It was then stated that flight tests would start in late 2018.
 In 2017, the composite wing spar was load tested while being heated in a hydraulic testbed at 300 °F, above the heat soak operational temperature.
 First expected supersonic flight slipped to 2019.

 By July 2018, the aerodynamic design was completed, the horizontal tail assembled, and the engines received.
 The Spaceship Co., manufacturer of Virgin Galactic's vehicles, was announced as a partner for flight tests in Mojave, California.
 Flight tests were delayed again to 2019 due to challenging aerodynamics and further engine change; from the 3,500 lbf J85-21 to the 4,300 lbf J85-15.

 The XB-1 design went through three sets of wind tunnel tests.
 The first indicated that the predicted calibration was off by 30%.
 The second set of tests confirmed accurate calibration and a third set of tests confirmed design safety.
 The tunnel testing finished in November 2018, including takeoff and landing with gear doors' impact on stability as well as supersonic inlet testing.
 These tests had taken a decade on Concorde.
 The carbon-fiber layup of the fuselage halves was to begin in early 2019 for final assembly of the forward fuselage at the beginning of Spring.
 With total investment rising to $200 million, Boom was funded for XB-1 flight-testing to the end of 2020.
 At the June 2019 Paris Air Show, Blake Scholl announced the date for first flight was pushed out to 2020, which would have been three years later than previously planned, after including a stability augmentation system for better safety at high speed and at take-off and landing.

 In February 2020, with the completion of Boom's second simulator, tests began on XB-1 flight controls and system integration.
 Static wing loading tests were carried out in March 2020, and the wings were mated to the fuselage in April with the aft fuselage nearing completion in May.
 Engines and landing gear were installed by September 2020.